AIS-Bonn/abstract_vin/README.md

 ```

 **Flags**:
-- `dim`: Dimensionality of the planning task: '2' for 2D grid worlds and '3' for 3D locomotion planning
+- `dim`: Dimensionality of the planning task: '2' for 2D grid worlds and '3' for 3D locomotion planning.
 - `size`: The size of input maps.
-[32, 64]
+One of [32, 64].
 - `net`: Network to be trained: For 2D grid worlds one of [VIN, HVIN, Abstraction_VIN].
 For 3D only 'Abstraction_VIN'.
+- `iterations`: For 2D: Number of training epochs (default 1500).
+For 3D: Number of learning rate cycles (default: 7).
 - `batch`: Batch size.
 Default: 128.
 - `lr`: Learning rate.
 Default: 0.001.
 - `validation_step`: Number of epochs between two tests on the validation set (only for 2D).